Cats are much loved and valued pets for many people and Council encourage all cat owners to be responsible cat owners.

-For information on cat management in Tasmania, including controlling cats under the Cat Management Act, visit the State Government cat management webpages.
+For information on cat management in Tasmania, including controlling cats under the Cat Management Act, visit here.

 The introduction of the Cat Management Act 2009 initiated new efforts to tackle cat problems in Tasmania.
-In 2016, the Tasmanian Government released its Cat Management Plan and in 2019 it launched the Tasmanian Cat Management Project "TassieCat" and amendments to improve the Cat Management Act started coming into force in March 2021.
+In 2016, the Tasmanian Government released its Cat Management Plan and in 2019 it launched the Tasmanian Cat Management Project "TassieCat".

 Use the TassieCat website to find out more about how and look out for changes to cat management in Tasmania and opportunities for responsible cat management in the future.

 The Northern Tasmania Regional Cat Management Strategy 2020 - 2030 was officially endorsed in June 2021 by participating stakeholders with Dorset Council endorsing the Strategy at the 19 July 2021 Council Meeting.